John C. Frémont: Republican Party presidential candidate (1856)

-In 1856, Frémont (age 43) was the first presidential candidate of the new Republican Party.
-The Republicans, whose party had formed in 1854, were united in their opposition to the Pierce Administration and the spread of slavery into the West.
+In 1856, Frémont (age 43) became the first presidential candidate of the newly-formed Republican Party.
+The Republicans, whose party had been established in 1854, were united in their opposition to the Pierce Administration and the spread of slavery into the West.
 Initially, Frémont was asked to be the Democratic candidate by former Virginia Governor John B. Floyd and the powerful Preston family.
 Frémont announced that he was for Free Soil Kansas and was against the enforcement of the 1850 Fugitive Slave Law.

-Republican leaders Nathaniel P. Banks, Henry Wilson, and John Bigelow were able to get Frémont to join their political party.
+However, Republican leaders Nathaniel P. Banks, Henry Wilson, and John Bigelow were able to get Frémont to join their political party.
 Seeking a united front and a fresh face for the party, the Republicans nominated Frémont for president over other candidates, and conservative William L. Dayton of New Jersey, for vice president, at their June 1856 convention held in Philadelphia.
 The Republican campaign used the slogan "Free Soil, Free Men, and Frémont" to crusade for free farms (homesteads) and against the Slave Power.
 Frémont, popularly known as The Pathfinder, however, had voter appeal and remained the symbol of the Republican Party.
 The Democratic Party nominated James Buchanan.

-Frémont's wife Jessie, Bigelow, and Issac Sherman ran Frémont's campaign.
+Frémont's wife Jessie, Bigelow, and Isaac Sherman ran Frémont's campaign.
 As the daughter of a senator, Jessie had been raised in Washington, and she understood politics more than Frémont.
 Many treated Jessie as an equal political professional, while Frémont was treated as an amateur.
 She received popular attention much more than potential First Ladies, and Republicans celebrated her participation in the campaign calling her Our Jessie.
 Jessie and the Republican propaganda machine ran a strong campaign, but she was unable to get her powerful father, Senator Benton, to support Frémont.
 While praising Frémont, Benton announced his support for Buchanan.